stevendoll/foodfeedback/README.md

 Foodfeedback
 ================

+[Food Feedback](http://foodfeedback.herokuapp.com) is an app that helps a nutritionist or dietition better connect with clients by making it easy for the practitioner to monitor the diet diaries of the clients.

+- The practitioner registers his or her practice
+- The practitioner invites clients
+- Clients respond to the invitation by creating and connecting their FatSecret accounts
+- The practitioner can view clients' FatSecret diet diaries

+Food Feedback demonstrates:

+- Registration and invitation workflows
+- Multi-tenancy: the application supports multiple practices, each with users in various roles
+- OAuth login
+- API consumption: FatSecret API

-This is a reference application demonstrating a technology stack, processes and tools to quickly build a high-quality Minimum Viable Product (MVP).
+Food Feedback is a reference application demonstrating the technology stack, processes and tools that enable a startup to quickly build a high-quality Minimum Viable Product (MVP).

 Technology Stack